Using a Website Wireframe to Convert More Customers

 As a map of the eventual site, most website wireframes omit brand colors, detailed copy, and specific imagery.
 Because these visual aspects and design elements can be distracting, they are left out until later stages.

 In their place, you will see grayscale coloring, Lorem ipsum text, and empty boxes for photos.
 This is to keep your attention on the functionality of the site and how users will interact with it.
-The wireframe’s simplicity can help you clarify the site’s primary goals to maximize conversions and grow your business.
+The wireframeโs simplicity can help you clarify the siteโs primary goals to maximize conversions and grow your business.ย

-When you receive the initial interaction of your website wireframe, it will not have visual elements like colors, images, or copy.
+Remember:ย When you receive the initial interaction of your website wireframe, it will not have visual elements like colors, images, or copy.
 As an early-stage step in designing and building your new site, it serves as a blueprint for the eventual build.
-This can cause some confusion or even disappointment if you’re expecting a complete website mockup, so it’s critical to remember the intention of the wireframe.
+This can cause some confusion or even disappointment if youโre expecting a complete website mockup, so itโs critical to remember the intention of the wireframe.
+When looking at a wireframe, you should expect to see your website’s general layout, including its menu navigation, call-to-action buttons, internal links, general page content and structure, and footer.ย Fellow web developers: When evaluating a wireframe you’ve built for a client, put yourself in your customersโ shoes and see if the placement of the key elements makes sense.
+Does your journey through the site and each page feel easy and intuitive?
+Are you naturally led to take specific actions?
+Can you quickly find the information you came to the site for?ย |

 The Benefits of Wireframing

-Wireframes are integral to getting a website that will meet your company’s needs and customers’ expectations.
+Wireframes are integral to getting a website that will meet your companyโs needs and customersโ expectations.
 The main benefits of a wireframe for your website are as follows:

-• They highlight functionality and UX: Wireframes emphasize functionality and user experience (UX).
-Focusing on these aspects rather than visual design makes it easier to see how intuitively your customers will funnel into conversion opportunities.
+- They highlight functionality and UX: Wireframes emphasize functionality and user experience (UX).
+Focusing on these aspects rather than visual design makes it easier to see how intuitively your customers will funnel into conversion opportunities.ย

-• They increase creativity: Because wireframes are easier to amend than final designs, they allow you to iterate on various layout and user flow options to capitalize on the advantages of custom website design.
+- They increase creativity: Because wireframes are easier to amend than final designs, they allow you to iterate on various layout and user flow options to capitalize on the advantages of custom website design.
 Making changes to wireframes is cheaper and faster than amending late-stage deliverables since wireframes are simple and do not involve complicated design or coding.

-• They improve communication: Not only do wireframes help you see how you want your site to work—they also serve as communication tools for visual designers, developers, and writers.
-They help ensure team members and clients are on the same page with the site’s goals — whether to make a purchase, schedule a consultation, sign up for a newsletter, or attend an event.
+- They improve communication: Not only do wireframes help you see how you want your site to workโthey also serve as communication tools for visual designers, developers, and writers.
+They help ensure team members and clients are on the same page with the siteโs goals โ whether to make a purchase, schedule a consultation, sign up for a newsletter, or attend an event.ย

 What to Expect in the Website Wireframe Process

-Even though you haven’t seen your wireframe yet, it’s important to know what to expect in the website wireframe process.
+Even though you havenโt seen your wireframe yet, itโs important to know what to expect in the website wireframe process.
 This will help you evaluate your wireframe and provide the feedback your design team needs to build you an effective site.

 1. Initial Kick-off Meeting

 Before your website design team begins work on your new site, your project manager will hold a kick-off call with you.
-They’ll provide you with questions and topics to consider, and you should come prepared to discuss your expectations and general ideas.
+Theyโll provide you with questions and topics to consider, and you should come prepared to discuss your expectations and general ideas.
 Your web company will use this information and additional research to create the initial wireframe and sitemap.

 2. Wireframe Review

 At your next meeting, you will review your wireframe.
-Remember, this isn’t a mockup of the visual design of your site — it’s an exercise in evaluating user experience.
-Don’t worry if you aren’t dazzled by aesthetics or can’t see a direct representation of your finished site’s appearance.
+Remember, this isnโt a mockup of the visual design of your site โ itโs an exercise in evaluating user experience.
+Donโt worry if you arenโt dazzled by aesthetics or canโt see a direct representation of your finished site’s appearance.
 Expect a simplified version of your site, with main navigation and a few examples of various web pages.
 There will be spaces for headlines, images, buttons, internal links, and the footer.
 If anything other than placeholder text is used, it will be minimal and used only to show the general purpose and amount of SEO copywriting needed.

 3. Feedback Phase

-You’ll be asked to spend time with your wireframe and provide feedback.
+Youโll be asked to spend time with your wireframe and provide feedback.
 Does the flow make sense and feel intuitive?
 Do you know what action to take on each page or within various sections?
-Can you find the information you’re looking for?
-Is the overall structure clear and logical?
+Can you find the information youโre looking for?
+Is the overall structure clear and logical?ย

 Any changes you request can easily be made during the wireframing phase.
-Once you approve the concept, changes are still possible but become more difficult and time-consuming.
+Once you approve the concept, changes are still possible but become more difficult and time-consuming.ย

 4. Finalized Wireframe Is Passed Off to the Design Team